anonsub0/kompicsbenches/README.md

 # Installation Guide

 1. Install `zip` and `unzip` with `apt-get install <zip | unzip>`
-2. Run installation script: `./install_dependencies.sh`
+2. Clone this repo and run installation script: `./install_dependencies.sh`
 3. Install specific Rust version and set it to default: `rustup toolchain install nightly-2021-04-25` and `rustup default nightly-2021-04-25`

 On client instance: